Knowing beef grades can really help you get a better tasting meal.

 Large hunks meat, usually the best cuts such as the rib primal, are held in a sanitary room at 34 to 38°F and 70-80% humidity, with brisk airflow for 30-75 days.
 Dry aging is sometimes called controlled rotting because the exterior of the muscle gets dark purple and mold sometimes grows on the outside of the meat.

-In the picture above we see bone-in rib primals in the aging locker of David Burke's Primehouse in Chicago.
+In the picture above we see bone-in rib primals in the aging locker of David Burke’s Primehouse in Chicago (closed in 2017).
 They range from, left to right, 7 days, 20 days, 30 days, and 60 days.

 During aging natural enzymes break down connective tissue and tenderize the meat while moisture evaporates shrinking the meat up to 20% (fresh beef is about 70% water).
 The outside crust is trimmed off before they are sliced into steaks and cooked, so another 15% is lost, although some of the trimmings are used in Primehouse’s incredible hamburgers.
 Aged steaks there sell for a bit less than $1 per day.